 Out of 250 species of primates in the world, 68 are in the Americas.
 It still remains a biological mystery how monkeys radiated to the New World.
-In Costa Rica there are only four species of monkeys, the Howler, the Capuchin, the Spider and the smallest, the Squirrel Monkey.
+In Costa Rica there are only four species of monkeys: the howler, the capuchin, the spider and the smallest, the squirrel monkey.

 There are several anatomical differences between Old and New World primates, but the biggest and most fascinating is the prehensile tail.
 The prehensile tail works pretty much like a fifth limb.
 Monkeys can grab and hold with their tails and maintain their entire body weight.
-Seeing a Spider Monkey swinging through the tree tops, one almost imagines that it must have a hand at the end of its tail.
+Seeing a spider monkey swinging through the tree tops, one almost imagines that it must have a hand at the end of its tail.

 Another difference is the position of the nostrils on the face.
 Old world monkeys (chimps, gorillas, etc.) have nostrils facing downwards (like humans) and new world monkeys have nostrils facing side to side.
 Again, it’s a mystery as to why the new world monkeys developed in this way.

 Monkeys remain one of the main attractions for visitors to Costa Rica.
 If you visit the right areas, there is no need to even go into the rainforest, as they have adapted to living in populated areas.
 If you wish to see all four species of monkeys, it is best to plan your trip for the Southern Pacific zone.